hunyadi/md2conf/README.md

   -a, --api-key API_KEY
                         Confluence API key.
 Refer to documentation how to obtain one.
   -s, --space SPACE     Confluence space key for pages to be published.
 If omitted, will default to user space.
-  -l, --loglevel {debug,info,warning,error,critical}
+  --api-version {v1,v2}
+                        Confluence REST API version to use (v1 for Data Center/Server, v2 for Cloud).
+Default: v2 -l, --loglevel {debug,info,warning,error,critical}
                         Use this option to set the log verbosity.
   -r ROOT_PAGE          Root Confluence page to create new pages.
 If omitted, will raise exception when creating new pages.